kando-menu/menu-themes/themes/nether-labels/README.md

   <img src="banner.jpg" />
 </p>

+With its dark and classy colors, this theme features labels on your items and submenus and a sleek overall appearance.
+If, however, you're style is more bright or flashy, you can fully customize this theme with its 6 colors options.

-This theme is a Modified version of the "Rainbow Labels" theme made by Simon Schneegans
+This theme is a Modified version of the "Rainbow Labels" theme made by Simon Schneegans.